MaxBotix Ultrasonic RangefindersBy Robert Cong

 Beam Pattern for the MaxBotix MB1000

 Ulttrasonic sensors can be used in a variety of ways, from detecting and avoiding objects to measuring precise distances.
 People (and animal) detection is also a possibility, though it may not be as accurate, as living things have different reflective properties compared to hard surfaces (sound is mostly absorbed) since ultrasonic sensors do not rely on mechanical operation, they are less prone to wear and tear and possess a very high MTBF.
-Best of all, ultrasonic sensors add a cool feature that can be integrated with any of your existing robot designs.
+Best of all, ultrasonic sensors add a cool feature that can be integrated with any of your existing designs.

 Robert is a graduate from Cal Poly, San Luis Obispo in Electrical Engineering.
 His interests include sports, movies, music, and playing with cool, new gadgets.